 This was not meant to be a promo for Coca-Cola, but I love this capture of a cowboy with his horse, taking it all in at the jardín in San Miguel de Allende.

-From the jungle to the desert highlands and back again to the coast, I have thousands of pictures of our immigrated lives that capture, as they say, a story within a single image.
+From the jungle to the desert highlands and back again twice each now, I have thousands of pictures of our immigrated lives that capture, as they say, a story within the image.

-I am grateful that I live in a country that provides plenty of sensory-stimulating experiences and that I get to share some of them with an audience who appreciates my work.
+I am grateful that I live in a country that provides plenty of sensory-stimulating experiences and that I get to share these life lessons and insights with a community that values and appreciates my work.